crypto-date/documentation/xmas.md

  * Ornaments
  * Lights

 The "recipe" for generating a tree is explained below.
-Thus, each tree can be rebuilt, Sol de Witt style.
+Thus, each tree can be rebuilt, Sol LeWitt style.

 ## DNA ##